| | Dr. Alleyne's address to the I Regional

 is through participation and sharing among the persons involved.

+That is the critical issue.
 I wish to persuade you with all the force that

 I have that you are on an exciting enterprise and you must redouble